 - When monitored properly ICP shouldn’t harm your baby.
 Kick counts are important to do.

-- Ursodiol doesn’t not stop itching.
+- Ursodiol doesn’t stop itching.
 It helps to protect the baby by working to dissolve the “bad” bile in your liver.

 - You will itch until you deliver your baby and can notice itching around your menstruation cycle and while on certain birth control pills.
 You can also continue to itch while breastfeeding.
 It’s because of the hormones.